| Configuring UUCP and CU to

 with, making the UUCP connections more efficient

+and robust.
 UNIX systems that use AT&T V.3 and V.4

 UUCP implementations have this capability, by the